Humanitarian Distinction Award

 5. Please make a copy for your records.

-6. Service will be verified with placement supervisor.
+6. Service will be verified by a placement supervisor.
 Credit will be given with supervisor approval.

 7. Students may not be supervised by a parent or close relative.
 Please choose another member of the agency to supervise if a parent is involved.